astroveny/aws-bootcamp-cruddur-2023/journal/week4.md

 [Back to top](#Week-4)

-Gitpod IP is ephemeral, hence it will change constantly and we would use a dynamic setup to update the RDS security group with the new IP. for that we will add the security group ID and rule as Env variables and use them in a bash script that has aws cli command to update the Gitpod IP.
+Gitpod IP is ephemeral, hence it will change constantly and we would use a dynamic setup to update the RDS security group with the new IP. for that we will add the security group ID and rule as Env variables and use them in a bash script that has aws cli command to update the security group rule with the current Gitpod IP.

 - Go back to the AWS securty group console and copy the security group ID and rule ID
 - Run the following to create Env variables